Stiltner's unique path brings him to MVNU

 Stiltner has four kids.
 The oldest is in the Navy stationed in Yokosuka, Japan; one is a freshman at Heidelberg who plays volleyball; his youngest two daughters attend Highland High School.

-Through his life, Stiltner has learned to be happy with where God has
+Through his life, Stiltner has learned to be happy with where God has placed him.

 He has also gained countless opportunities, experiences and friendships by following God’s will for his life and praising Him in the storms.